airathalca/Tubes-3-IF2230-OS/README.md

 5. `mkdir <folder_name>` - to create new folder in current dir
 6. `cat <file_name>` - to read and display file
 7. `cp <file or folder> <target>` - copy file to target dir if no folder exists will rename to target
+8. `./<file_name>` - to execute file in current dir

-8. `[OPTIONAL]` - if not specified refer to cwd
+9. `[OPTIONAL]` - if not specified refer to cwd
-9. `<MANDATORY>` - this argument is must in order to run
+10. `<MANDATORY>` - this argument is must in order to run

 ## Usage

+1. Run the kernel program and a welcome page will be displayed.
+Press any key to clear the screen and use the program.
-1. After you run the OS the clearFunction will run by default and it will clear the screen leaving the shell with the location of curdir
+2. After you run the OS the clearFunction will run by default and it will clear the screen leaving the shell with the location of curdir
-2. You can type any character, or command in that will go to the buffer with 128 byte size.
+3. You can type any character, or command in that will go to the buffer with 128 byte size.
-3. If you pressed enter, the text you typed before will be process as command.
+4. If you pressed enter, the text you typed before will be process as command.

 ## References